jachris/cook/README.md

 [![Travis](https://api.travis-ci.org/jachris/cook.svg)](https://travis-ci.org/jachris/cook)
 [![AppVeyor](https://ci.appveyor.com/api/projects/status/github/jachris/cook?svg=true)](https://ci.appveyor.com/project/jachris/cook)

+:snowflake: **Development is paused for now but may be resumed in the future.**

-:zap: **This software is currently alpha and not ready for production use.**
+:zap: **This software is currently in alpha and not ready for production use.**

 :heart: **Contributions to this project are very welcome!**